 \subsection{Simple case}

-To illustrate the principle of the proof we start with the GWpfs with only 2 odd insertions (one of each $\alpha$ and $\beta$).
+To illustrate the principle of the proof, we start with the GW-classes with only two odd insertions (one of each $\alpha$ and $\beta$).
 So for descendent assignments $n$, $m$, a monomial of identity insertions

-and the choice of splitting $\mu$ for the relative point we wish to determine
+and the choice of splitting $\mu$ for the relative point, we wish to determine

-in terms of GWpfs with only even insertions.
-By induction on $r$ and $M$ we will assume that this statement has already been proven for all $r' \le r$ and $M' | M$ except the case $r' = r$, $M' = M$.
+in terms of GW-classes with only even insertions.
+By induction on $r$ and $M$, we will assume that this statement has already been proven for all $r' \le r$ and $M' | M$ except (possibly) in the case $r' = r$, $M' = M$.

 Let $K_v$ be an index set with $v + 2$ elements.
 We first look at the elliptic vanishing relation $V(M, \{K_v\}, \mathbf l)$ where $\mathbf l$ assigns $\tilde \psi$ to every element of $K_v$.
-There are $2\binom{v + 2}{2}$ summands which contain odd classes and in fact since the descendent assignment is identical for each element of $K_v$ each of them is equal to
+The relation contains $2\binom{v + 2}{2}$ summands which contain odd classes, and in fact since the descendent assignment is identical for each element of $K_v$, each of them is equal to

-which we thus have determined in terms of even GWpfs.
+which we thus have determined in terms of even GW-classes.